FLAMEGPU/docs/flamegpu/api.rst

 Runtime Host Functions
 ======================

 Runtime host functions can be used to interact with the model outside of the main simulation loop.
 For example runtime host functions can be used to set simulation constants, gather analytics for plotting or sorting agents for rendering.
 Typically these functions are used within step, init or exit functions however they can also be used within custom visualisations.
+In addition to the functionality in this section it is also possible to create agents on the host which are injected into the simulation (see :ref:`Agent Creation from the Host`).

 Setting Simulation Constants (Global Variables)
 -----------------------------------------------